coderomm/Deepti-Art/README.md

 ## Getting Started

-Visit the live website at [Deepti Pencil Arts](https://deeptiarts.databoltahai.in/) to explore and shop for exquisite artwork.
+Visit the live website at [Deepti Art](https://deeptiarts.databoltahai.in/) to explore and shop for exquisite artwork.

 ## Tech Stack